The Joint Commission (TJC)

 improvement."
 Download the current

-JCAHO approach to improving safety: In July of 2002, JCAHO began enforcing a set of standards on Staffing Effectiveness; these were recently tested and approved by the JCAHO board.
-However, on July 1 2001, the JCAHO already began enforcing a broad set of standards that focus on patient safety.
+TJC approach to improving safety: In July of 2002, TJC began enforcing a set of standards on Staffing Effectiveness; these were recently tested and approved by the TJC board.
+However, on July 1 2001, the TJC already began enforcing a broad set of standards that focus on patient safety.
 These include revisions to a number of current standards to more clearly support medical/healthcare error reduction programs in accredited organizations, as well as new patient safety standards.
 The final standards describe the requirements for establishing ongoing patient safety programs in organizations accredited under the Comprehensive Accreditation Manual for Hospitals within the Managing Human Resources standards.

 The standards emphasize the need to integrate all patient safety activities, both existing and newly created, with an identified focus of accountability within the organization's leadership.
 A number of the existing standards or intent statements have been revised by adding the phrase "to improve patient safety" to reflect this integration.
 They now require certain activities, e.g., security, equipment safety, infection control.
 The revisions encompass staff and visitors as well as patients